ronjaquensel/EclipseDataspaceConnector/docs/README.md

-**Please note**
+# Home

+---

-### Work in progress
+**Please note**: Work in progress.
 All content reflects the current state of discussion, not final decisions.

 ---

-# Eclipse Dataspace Connector

-TBD

 ## Overview